 - Advertising and Promotion Agency Executives

 Track 2: Cognitive Computing

 Cognitive Computing refers to the hardware and/or software that helps to improve human decision-making and mimics the functioning of the human brain.
 It refers to systems that can learn at scale, reason with purpose and interact with humans naturally.
 It comprises of software libraries and machine learning algorithms for extracting information and knowledge from unstructured data sources.
-The main is to accurate models of how the human brain/mind senses, reasons, and responds to stimulus.
-High performance computing infrastructure is powered by processors like multicore CPUs, GPUs, TPUs, and neuromorphic chips.
-They interact easily with users, mobile computing and cloud computing services so that those users can define their needs comfortably.
+The main motive is to accurate models of how the human brain/mind senses, reasons, and responds to stimulus.
+High-performance computing infrastructure is powered by processors like multicore CPUs, GPUs, TPUs, and neuromorphic chips.
+They interact easily with users, mobile computing, and cloud computing services so that those users can define their needs comfortably.

 Neural Informatics for Cognitive Computing